Earn and burn loyalty programs: What they are and how they work (with examples)

 Examples of earn-and-burn loyalty programs

-One of the best methods of understanding a concept is seeing it in action.
-So, we’ve put together a few examples of real-world earn-and-burn loyalty programs to help inform your decision of whether or not this is the right strategy for you.
+One of the best methods of understanding a concept is seeing a few real-world examples.
+So, we’ve put together a few case studies of earn-and-burn loyalty programs to help inform your decision of whether or not this is the right strategy for you.

 The Organic Butchery